iliyaskurmangali/heart_prediction_rate/READme.md

-Heart Disease Prediction
+Heart Disease Prediction System

+Introduction
+The CardioHealth Risk Assessment Dataset provides a comprehensive collection of medical and demographic data, facilitating the development and validation of machine learning models for heart disease prediction.
+This project aims to leverage various classification algorithms to accurately predict the presence of heart disease based on patient attributes and health indicators.

+Dataset Overview
+The dataset includes features such as age, sex, chest pain type, blood pressure, cholesterol levels, and lifestyle factors, among others.
+These attributes serve as inputs for the predictive models, while the target variable, "Heart Disease," indicates the presence or absence of the condition.

 Installation
+To replicate this project, ensure you have Python installed.
+Then, install the required dependencies using pip:

-Install the python requirements using pip, preferrably in a virtual environment: pip install -r requirements.txt
+pip install -r requirements.txt

-This project aims to predict the presence of heart disease based on various features using different machine learning models.
-The dataset used is the "Heart Disease Prediction" dataset, which contains information about patients' age, sex, chest pain type, blood pressure, cholesterol levels, and other relevant features.

 Data Preprocessing

-The code starts by importing the necessary libraries and loading the dataset using pandas.
-The target variable, "Heart Disease," is separated from the features.
-The target variable is then encoded using LabelEncoder from scikit-learn.
+The data preprocessing phase involves:

+Loading the dataset using pandas.
+Separating the target variable and encoding it using LabelEncoder.
-The dataset is split into training, validation, and test sets using the train_test_split function from scikit-learn.
-The numerical features are standardized using StandardScaler.
+Splitting the dataset into training, validation, and test sets.
+Standardizing numerical features with StandardScaler.
 Model Evaluation
-Several classification models are defined, including Logistic Regression, K-Nearest Neighbors, Support Vector Machine, Decision Tree, Random Forest, Gradient Boosting, AdaBoost, Gaussian Naive Bayes, and XGBoost.
-Each model is trained on the training set and evaluated on the validation set using a pipeline that includes the preprocessor and the classifier.
-The precision score is used as the evaluation metric.
+Various classification models are trained and evaluated, including:

+Logistic Regression

+K-Nearest Neighbors

+Support Vector Machine

+Decision Tree

+Random Forest

+Gradient Boosting

+AdaBoost

+Gaussian Naive Bayes

+XGBoost

-The results of the model evaluation are printed, showing the precision score for each model on the validation set.
+Evaluation metrics, particularly precision scores, are utilized to assess model performance on the validation set.

+Model Performance
+The precision scores on the validation set are as follows:

-Logistic Regression accuracy: 0.76
+Logistic Regression: 0.76

-K-Nearest Neighbors accuracy: 0.84
+K-Nearest Neighbors: 0.84

-Support Vector Machine accuracy: 0.80
+Support Vector Machine: 0.80

-Decision Tree accuracy: 0.60
+Decision Tree: 0.60

-Random Forest accuracy: 0.76
+Random Forest: 0.76

-Gradient Boosting accuracy: 0.80
+Gradient Boosting: 0.80

-AdaBoost accuracy: 0.72
+AdaBoost: 0.72

-Gaussian Naive Bayes accuracy: 0.88
+Gaussian Naive Bayes: 0.88

-XGBoost accuracy: 0.76
+XGBoost: 0.76

+Based on the evaluation, Gaussian Naive Bayes demonstrates the highest precision.

 Hyperparameter Tuning
-Based on the above evaluation, the Gaussian Naive Bayes model was found to be the best performer.
-Hyperparameter tuning is performed on this model using GridSearchCV from scikit-learn.
-The parameter grid includes different values for the var_smoothing parameter of the Gaussian Naive Bayes model.
-The grid search is performed using 5-fold cross-validation, and the best hyperparameters are printed.
-{'gaussiannb__var_smoothing': 1e-09}
+Hyperparameter tuning is conducted on the Gaussian Naive Bayes model using GridSearchCV.
+The optimal hyperparameters are determined, enhancing model performance.

 Final Evaluation
-The best Gaussian model from the grid search is evaluated on the test set, and the classification report is printed, showing the precision, recall, and F1-score for each class.
-Accuracy is 93 percent.
+The tuned Gaussian Naive Bayes model is evaluated on the test set, yielding an accuracy of 93%.
+A classification report showcasing precision, recall, and F1-score for each class is generated.
 ![alt text](image.png)

+Conclusion
+This project showcases the efficacy of machine learning in heart disease prediction.
+By leveraging patient data and employing advanced algorithms, healthcare professionals can enhance diagnostic accuracy and improve patient outcomes in cardiovascular health